 As Siegfried leaves seeking adventure on his Rhine journey, we hear his new heroic theme along with his horn-call.
 Passing through Loge’s fire, he reaches the Rhine where we are reminded of the previous story of the Rhinedaughters’ lament at the loss of the gold, now transformed into the ring.
 The lovelessness theme foreshadows his forgetting Brunnhilde after drinking the potion in the next scene.

 Gunther mistakes cunning in his half-brother Hagen for wisdom, similar to Wotan’s reliance on Loge in Rhinegold.
 Gunther is not completely blameless in this affair; he seeks to increase his fame by marrying the glorious Brunnhilde, not for true love (257).

-Hagen says that with the ring Siegfried now can command the Nibelung army, but he’s unaware of the power he wields (259).
+Hagen says that with the ring Siegfried now can command the Nibelung army, but the hero is unaware of the power he wields (259).

 Hagen promises Gutrune that the potion will bind Siegfried to her, fittingly singing the loveless theme, as the hero’s feelings will not be true love.
 As Hagen explains his plans to trick Siegfried, the tarnhelm motif transforms into the magic potion motif, revealing the means by which the deception will take place.

 Ironically, Siegfried drinks to Brunnhilde’s memory, then promptly forgets her.
 The potion of oblivion has been criticized as a cheap melodramatic device, although here Wagner follows his source in the Volsunga Saga.
 However, it can be interpreted as a symbol of the tragic paradox in which Siegfried is caught.
 To be free from Wotan’s laws and influence, he must also be ignorant of his past, thus falling unwittingly to Hagen’s scheme, a victim of his own innocence (Dahlhaus 91).